 Also, make sure the shoulder facing the camera is tilted slightly lower.
 That helps thin a person out visually as well.

 Finally, never shoot from a low angle.
-Low angles will make the person look heavier.
+Low angle photography portraits will make the person look heavier.
 If possible, always shoot from a higher than eye level angle as this tends to make a person look leaner.

 On the other side of the coin, if the model is quite thin you may want to do the opposite.

 Having that person shift their weight to the foot furthest from the camera will make the image more interesting as the model won’t appear to be flat footed.